Look at this Tweet from an (former) editor at The New York Times.

 Ready to chat more and see how we can work together to transform your business?

-Custom projects to work with me start at $3,500.
+Custom projects to work with me and my team start at $5,000.
 If that jives with you, fantastic!

 Simply fill out the form below to get in touch.
 (Yes, it’s a stuffy contact form for formality’s sake.
 But I swear it’s a process thing, and I’m the nerdy human on the other side reading and responding — typically within 48 hours. )